2sic/2sxc-docs/2sxc Docs Generator/net-code/debug/index.md

 This should give you some minimal guidance into debugging 2sxc.
 You have the following tools at your disposal:

 1. **2sxc Insights** is a real-time log of what's happening on each request.
 You can access it through the admin-toolbar (rotate the more-button till you see a speedometer and click on it).
 This is the most powerful and in-depth system which also gives you insights when no errors are thrown, but you expect different results.
-1. **DNN Event Log** are a standard part of DNN and give you error details when things break.
+1. **Dnn Event Log** are a standard part of Dnn and give you error details when things break.

 Note that our documentation is not complete, but you should read the [Blog Post about 2sxc Insights](https://2sxc.org/en/blog/post/using-2sxc-insights)